gdashboard/terraform-provider-gdashboard/docs/data-sources/dashboard.md

 - `hide` (String) Which variable information to hide from the dashboard.
 The choices are: `label`, `variable`.
 - `include_all` (Block List) An option to include all variables.
 If `custom_value` is blank, then the Grafana concatenates (adds together) all the values in the query. (see [below for nested schema](#nestedblock--variables--custom--include_all))
 - `label` (String) The optional display name.
-- `multi_value` (Boolean) Whether to allow selecting multiple values at the same time or not.
+- `multi` (Boolean) Whether to allow selecting multiple values at the same time or not.
 - `option` (Block List) The option entry. (see [below for nested schema](#nestedblock--variables--custom--option))

 <a id="nestedblock--variables--custom--include_all"></a>